AnkS4/Behavioral-Cloning/README.md

 BATCH SIZE of 128,

-learning rate of 0.004 with Adam optimizer,
+Optimizer 'Adam',

 MSE loss function,

-Train/Validation Split: 0.67/0.33
+Train/Validation Split: 0.8/0.

 #### 3. Solution Design Approach

 My first step was to use a convolution neural network model similar to the model used by comma.ai I thought this model might be appropriate because it is used to also used for Self-Driving Cars.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set in ratio of 67/33.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set in ratio of 80/20.
 I previously tried Nvidia End-to-End model & LeNet model, both didn't work for me.
 I was getting low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I used all three cameras from the dataset.

-The training dataset I used is 'Udacity dataset'.
+The training dataset I used is *Udacity dataset*.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track like curved lane line.
 To improve the driving behavior in these cases, I added flip image corresponding to each image.